JetBrains/space-dotnet-sdk/README.md

 SpaceDotNet does not handle retrieving an access token that can be used with `BearerTokenConnection` or `RefreshTokenConnection`.

 > **Tip:** The Space ASP.NET Core authentication provider (in the `SpaceDotNet.AspNetCore.Authentication.Space` package) includes support for the [Implicit Flow](https://www.jetbrains.com/help/space/implicit.html).

+#### Scope

+Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.

+On a `Connection` instance, use the `Scope` property to specify the scope required by an application.
+By default, SpaceDotNet uses the `**` scope, which requests all available scopes.

+More [examples of available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.

+### Service Client

+Clients for endpoints are mapped to the [top level of endpoints](docs/images/http-api-playground-levels.png) we can find in the [HTTP API Playground](https://www.jetbrains.com/help/space/api.html#api-playground):

+As an example, the top level *Team Directory* has a client class named `TeamDirectoryClient`, with methods that correspond to endpoints seen in the HTTP API Playground.

 ### Properties, Fields and Partials